Julius-R/Gulp-Workflow/README.md

 # FrontEnd Workflow Template

 Workflow template that I use on my Front-End projects that utilizes webpack and gulp 4 and produces production ready output.
+Requires you to have Gulp installed.

 ## How to use: